 2004 – 2007: Bachelor of Science in Molecular and Cellular Biology (University of Heidelberg, Germany and University of Bergen, Norway)

 Non-alcoholic fatty liver disease (NAFLD) constitutes a clinicopathological condition that accounts for the majority of chronic liver disease cases in the Western world.
 Onset of NAFLD is hallmarked by the accumulation of lipids within hepatocytes (hepatic steatosis), which arises from an imbalance between triglyceride import, production and extrusion primarily caused by obesity and a hypercaloric diet.
 In some patients steatosis can progress to non-alcoholic steatohepatitis (NASH), an inflammatory condition that can further develop in liver fibrosis.
 Despite its significant importance, no pathophysiologically replicative model systems exist.
-Based on our 3D primary human hepatocyte spheroid model, we aim to develop and extensively characterize a novel in vitro platform that is suitable to study liver biology during steatosis, NASH and fibrosis, as well as to screen compounds either for steatotic side effects or for anti-steatotic action.
+Based on our 3D primary human hepatocyte spheroid model, we develop and extensively characterize novel in vitro platforms that are suitable to model human NASH and fibrosis.

 Hepatic spheroids as model system for liver regeneration.